FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 If during Middle Field a player runs out of stones, he/she borrows the 2nd plate from the futa-moto, and the field changes to Main Field.

 If during Main Field a player runs out of stones, the game ends.
-Players count their stones, minus the stones they borrowed from the futa-moto, and they exchange their stones for money, and afterwards the monetary payments are settled.

 # Setup
 Game setup involves **choosing a dealer** [親 - おや, oya], **shuffling the deck**, and **distributing the initial cards**.
 Unlike many hanafuda games, Suhara-bana does not stop when 12 rounds have been played; the round indicator resets to January, and the game continues. **The game ends only if a player runs out of the stones after the futa-moto has already been borrowed.**